llb895/HAGF/README.md

 <a id="section2"></a>
 ## 2 Preparation
-In this study, we demonstrate the functionality of ELSM through a case study that performs independent validation and cross-validation based on 13 fragmentomic features from Mathios et al.’s independent dataset and the Mathios et al.’s LUCAS dataset[^1].
+In this study, we demonstrate the functionality of HAGF through a case study.
+Using datasets from Zhang et al. dataset[^1] and Pham et al. dataset[^2], we employed features from three different modalities for both independent and cross-validation.
 ```
 project
 │   README.md